 What a difference straight teeth can make!
 A great-looking smile can boost your self-confidence and have a positive impact on social and professional opportunities.
 Orthodontic treatment is the original smile makeover tool — and you will be happy to know that you're never too old to take advantage of it.
 But it isn't all about looks: Properly aligned teeth help you to bite, chew and even speak more effectively.
 They are also easier to clean, which helps keep your mouth free of tooth decay and gum disease.

-The amazing thing about orthodontics is that it harnesses the body's natural ability to remodel its own tissue.
+The amazing thing about orthodontist is that they harnesses the body's natural ability to remodel its own tissue.
 With the application of light, constant force, orthodontic appliances gently reshape bone and move teeth into better positions.
 Some examples of these appliances are traditional metal braces, inconspicuous clear or tooth-colored braces, and clear aligners, a relatively new option for adults and teens.

 To correct bite problems, teeth need to be moved — but doing that isn't as hard as you might think!
 Teeth aren't fixed rigidly in their supporting bone; instead, they're held in place by a hammock-like structure called the periodontal ligament, which is very responsive to forces placed on the teeth.
 Orthodontic appliances move teeth by careful application of light, constant pressure.
 This force can be applied via metal wires that run through small brackets attached to the teeth (braces), or via the semi-rigid plastic of clear aligners.